 "About this title" may belong to another edition of this title.

 Paperback.
-Condition: Very Good.
-Connecting readers with great books since 1972!
-Used books may not include companion materials, and may have some shelf wear or limited writing.
+Condition: Acceptable.
+Connecting readers with great books since 1972.
+Used textbooks may not include companion materials such as access codes, etc. May have condition issues including wear and notes/highlighting.
 We ship orders daily and Customer Service is our top priority!
-Seller Inventory # S_451097909
+Seller Inventory # S_459327589

 Seller: Revaluation Books, Exeter, United Kingdom